ShubhamCpp/Real-Time-Chat-WebRTC/README.md

 2. Using the Command Prompt in Windows or Terminal in Linux or MacOS :

 ` node server.js `

 3. This will make a local https Server.

-Note :- WebRTC now works only on https. http is no longer supported.
+Note :- WebRTC now works only on HTTPS.
+HTTP is no longer supported.
 The Certificates are in the HTTPS_Permissions Folder.
 However, these are not fully supported.
 You will be able to host the Server.
 However, the Browser will give you a Warning saying that the Certificates are invalid.
 Proceed if you are on LAN and testing it out.